 - Administration building

 - Farm technology center (currently we are growing: beans, onions, cabbages, eggplants, bananas, maize)

 - Computer IT center and library

-- Power is provided by the newly installed local infrastructure, backed up by solar panels
+- Power is provided by local infrastructure and solar panels

 - Water is provided by an onsite well and water tower

-At completion, St. Thomas Aquinas College will have the capacity to educate 800 students per year and employ approximately 40 teachers, 5 administrators and 5 site staff.
+At its completion, St. Thomas Aquinas College will have the capacity to educate 800 students per year and employ approximately 40 teachers, five administrators, and five site staff.